osrf/gazebo_tutorials/extrude_svg/tutorial.md

 > **Note**: Gazebo is not able to import very heavy files or files containing crossed paths.

-> **Note**: Different SVG editors might have features which are not supported, such as special ready-made shapes and transformations.
+> **Note**: Some SVG editors might have features which are not supported, such as special ready-made shapes and transformations.
+If your path doesn't look like how you expected in the *Extrude Link* dialog, try converting all objects to paths from the SVG editor.

 # Extruding the SVG